hillaryAHR/LIB-201/metadata.md

 ## Check-in

-Complete the <a href="https://muw.instructure.com/courses/19030/quizzes/75442">2.Metadata Check-in</a> here.
+Complete the <a href="https://muw.instructure.com/courses/19899/quizzes/78685">2.Metadata Check-in</a> here.

 # 3. Metadata Guidelines for the Smith Papers

-As you noticed in the <a href="https://drive.google.com/file/d/1VWQTiwhEMFcbKQ_ZEUV5GIFLGeSQCDpZ/view?usp=sharing"> guidelines for the Smith Collection</a>, we have a BUNCH of fields to describe one letter:
+As you noticed in the <a href="https://drive.google.com/file/d/1VWQTiwhEMFcbKQ_ZEUV5GIFLGeSQCDpZ/view?usp=sharing"> guidelines for the Smith Collection</a>, we have a BUNCH of categories (or "fields") to describe one letter:

 <table>
     <tr>